Tsvety: The modern period (2009—present)

 Tsvety recorded two albums "The Best of Flowers" at the Abbey Road Studios, covering all of their songs from the 1970s and releasing their songs that are prohibited in 1980s.

 On 6 March 2010 The Flowers celebrated their 40th anniversary in Moscow at Crocus City Hall.
 The Flowers anniversary show featured various ex-members of the band including Yury Fokin, Konstantin Nikolskiy, Vladimir Chugreyev, Alexander Slizunov, Vladimir Semyonov, Vladislav Petrovskiy, etc., friends of the band (Andrey Makarevich, Yury Shevchuk, Garik Sukachov, Nikolai Noskov, Alexander Marshal, Dmitry Revyakin, Julia Chicherina, Evgeniy Khavtan, Lyudmila Gurchenko, Oscar Feltsman, etc.), and even the choir representing the Children's Variety Theater, the chamber ensemble Moscow Soloists conducted by Yuri Bashmet, the soloist ensemble representing the Stas Namin Theater, representatives of different religious denominations and ethnic musicians from all over the world.

 Thirty years after releasing the first (and actually the last) art album titled Hymn to the Sun (1980) the band recorded their new album Open Wide Your Window at the Abbey Road Studio in London.
 The record contained fifteen previously unreleased (due to strict censorship) songs but written mostly in 1980 with lyrics by 1960s poets as well as two new songs by Namin – Hymn to Today's Heroes and Window to Freedom.

-In 2013 they released two albums with the brand new songs – Homo Sapiens and Flower Power.
-In autumn 2014 Tsvety are planning their 45th anniversary tour that includes 45 cities in Russia, and in 2015 – a world tour.
-That will be a farewell tour of the legendary rock-band.
+In 2013 they released two albums with new songs including – Homo Sapiens and Flower Power.
+In autumn 2014 Tsvety planned their 45th anniversary tour that included 45 cities in Russia, and in 2015 – a world tour.
+That was the farewell tour of the legendary rock-band.